3 WAYS TO SET LONG TERM GOALS

 If you need help, here are my 3 ways to set long term goals:

-#1: MAKE A VISION BOARD
+#1 way to set long term goals: MAKE A VISION BOARD

 A vision board consists of words, pictures, and any cute art or items you want to add on.
 The key point is to make it something positive and motivational for yourself.
 They can come in big, small or pocket sizes.
 You should also fill them up with things you want to see in your future.
 Just a tip.